 A film, a book or an activity can be interesting or boring, even if this is just an opinion.
 Being influenced by the entertainment value of the book or film, you become interested or bored.

 Another strange example is concentrated and concentrating.
 Generally a person is not concentrated.
 This is an adjective more associated with liquid dilution.
 "I am concentrating" and "I cannot concentrate" are regularly structures that you can use.

 So please, don’t be boring...

-To finish up, it wouldn’t be fair to just draw attention to the common mistakes of Spanish speakers in English.
+So how good is your English?
+Take our 'How good is your English' test here.
+To finish up, it wouldn’t be fair to just draw attention to the common mistakes Spanish speakers make in English.
 Here are the most common mistakes made by English people learning Spanish.